 - Library services, including the “Ask a Librarian” feature from the library website

 Is there a length of time before my credits expire?

 For licensed RNs, there is no expiration date for previously earned credits.

 Can I transfer credit from another school?

 The RN-BSN online program’s admission requirements include an associate degree or a diploma in nursing.
-You may transfer such credit from any regionally-accredited university.
 You must submit transcripts from all undergraduate institutions you attended.
 Upon review, some or all credit may be applied to your degree program.
 You can also find transfer equivalency resources online at: louisville.edu/admissions/apply/transfer.

 How does the portfolio course, and the $14,000 in tuition savings, work?